SecondHandSushi/Project-1-Mental-Tech/README.md

 ### Which variables impact a technology employee's comfort/willingness to discuss mental health with employers?
 1. **Gender** does not have a correlation to comfort in discussing mental health with employers
 2. **Remote Work** does not have a correlation to comfort in discussing mental health with employers
+3. **Age** does not have a correlation to comfort in discussing mental health with employers
-3. **Previous Mental Health Diagnosis** has a positive correlation to comfort in discussing mental health with employers.
+4. **Previous Mental Health Diagnosis** has a positive correlation to comfort in discussing mental health with employers.
 Employees with a previous or potential previous mental health diagnosis found it easier to talk with their employer about mental health.
-4. **Country Correlations:** The USA has a strong negative correlation, suggesting there is less comfort in talking to a supervisor about mental health.
+5. **Country Correlations:** The USA has a strong negative correlation, suggesting there is less comfort in talking to a supervisor about mental health.
 The Netherlands had a very weak negative correlation on the other end of the spectrum suggesting a very weak relationship between country and comfort level.
-5. **Company Size Correlations:** As company size grew the amount of No’s decreased and Maybe’s increased.
+6. **Company Size Correlations:** As company size grew the amount of No’s decreased and Maybe’s increased.
 Companies with large employee populations tend to show a more uncertain attitude when discussing mental health with a superior.
 ### Do employees feel more comfortable talking about physical or mental health?
 1.
 ### What is the level of ease for taking a leave of absence for mental health in the tech industry?